Altium Designer Rigid Flex Guidebook for PCB Design

 With this operational experience in mind, it is apparent that modern PCB design tools help designers connect the dots on PCB designs efficiently, but for most packages there’s very little manufacturing knowledge built into the tool.
 This can make it hard to cleanly hand off the data for fabrication.
 So it’s very important for the designer to work closely with the fab to understand build strategy - ie. how it’s going to be built.
 Whatever the CAD tool used, there is still usually a gap between what the designer creates and what is ready for manufacturing.
 Even with Design Rule Checks, the fab usually has to call the designer or engineer to clarify issues that affect manufacturability and yield.

 This industry needs to close the gap between the designer and the PCB production fab.
 Fortunately there is Altium.
-With a renewed focus on getting PCB design done right the first time, and willingness to be open and work with PCB fab and assembly shops like Sierra to make sure that from the outset, we will have what we need to make the circuit to spec without countless call backs.
+With a renewed focus on getting PCB design done right the first time, and willingness to be open and work with Printed Circuit Board fabrication and assembly shops like Sierra to make sure that from the outset, we will have what we need to make the circuit to spec without countless call backs.

 This Rigid-Flex guide book, and the new design capabilities within Altium Designer’s PCB Editor for Rigid-Flex design, reflect a commitment to that openness.